gedex/wp-slack-edd/readme.md

 1. You need to install and activate [Slack plugin](http://wordpress.org/plugins/slack) first.
 1. Then upload **Slack EDD** plugin to your blog's `wp-content/plugins/` directory and activate.
-1. You will see new event with text **When a payment in EDD is marked as complete** in integration setting.
+1. You will see new event type with text **When a payment in EDD is marked as complete** in integration setting.
+If checked then notification will be delivered once sales are made.

 ## Screenshots ##